Authenticate a public app with Shopify

 A public Shopify app can interact with the Shopify API on behalf of multiple stores.
-To authenticate with Shopify using a public app, you'll need to generate the credentials from your Partner Dashboard and then use them to implement OAuth.
+To authenticate with Shopify by using a public app, you need to generate the credentials from your Partner Dashboard and then use them to implement OAuth.

 Generate credentials from your Partner Dashboard